Job outlooks for Shippers and receivers

 • There are several unemployed workers with recent experience in this occupation.

-• Approximately 27,450 people work in this occupation.
+• Approximately 230 people worked in this occupation in May 2021.

 • Shippers and receivers mainly work in the following sectors:

-The employment outlook will be moderate for Shippers and receivers (NOC 1521) in the Abitibi - Témiscamingue region for the 2022-2024 period.
+The employment outlook will be good for Shippers and receivers (NOC 14400) in the Edmundston - Woodstock region for the 2024-2026 period.

 The following factors contributed to this outlook: